Will-McD/ENSTvisualise/README.md

 (3^(5-1) is used as the Global lists which store each layer of data are indexed from 1, with 1 being the layer which has an empty grid or the layer that is the halo itself with no grid applied i.e) just the box of side length R200 )

-(Global.nmax = 6 works for majority of cases, however with some large halos a global.nmax of 7 is needed.
+(Global.nmax = 6 works for majority of cases, however with some large halos a global.nmax of 7 or greater is needed.
 !!!
 There is a relativly large slowdown between 6 and 7 on {my machine atleast} !!!
 The
 )